 In July of 1816, Michael Martin encountered an odd clergyman at a tavern in his native Ireland.
 The cleric dazzled him with his wealth: fine clothes, rich jewelry and an endless river of liquor.

 The clergyman put him through a series of tests to measure his strength and his running speed.
 Martin impressed the man so well, especially with his foot speed, that he offered him a job, a partnership really.
 But not as a clergyman, as a highwayman robbing unwary travelers.

-The clergyman revealed himself as a notorious robber in disguise, Captain Thunderbolt -- so named because he struck fast and without warning – and he was offering 20-year old Martin a place in the fraternity of highwaymen.
+The clergyman revealed himself as a notorious robber in disguise, Captain Thunderbolt -- so named because he struck fast and without warning – and he offered 20-year old Martin a place in the fraternity of highwaymen.

-Martin hesitated momentarily, he would later say.
+Martin hesitated momentarily, he later said.
 He had not, to this stage of his young life, committed any serious crimes.
 But he was about to start.